russd2357/fio-perf/README.md

 #### Modifying the fio parameter file

 By default, sample fio files are located in the following directory: `/fio-perf-job/config`.
 These files can be modified as needed.
-More information the available parameters can be found on [https://fio.readthedocs.io](https://fio.readthedocs.io/en/latest/fio_doc.html).
+More information on the available parameters can be found on [https://fio.readthedocs.io](https://fio.readthedocs.io/en/latest/fio_doc.html).
 Below is an example of an FIO parameter file:

 ```ini
 [global]